act65/open-problems/problems/identifying-structure.md

-Can we adapt our computations to manipulate the structure in our data?
+Can we adapt our computations to manipulate structure in our data?
 We could adaptively choose the hardware/representations we are using based upon operations we are calculating.

 For example: online optimisation of the processing of a NN to make it more efficient.
 Writing often used processes into hardware.